miklevin/MikeLev.in/_posts/2025-04-06-cursor-ai-terminal-agent-mode.md

 > It's sandboxes all the way down!
 I guess that's a good thing.
 Being on NixOS makes my situation different from most people's, but at the same time my whole system could be nuked, and I just deterministically rebuild it from config!
-There might be *too much caution* here, haha!
+There might be *too much caution* here, ahaha!

 # **Cursor IDE Integrated Terminal Environment: A Technical Analysis**